ing-bank/baker/docs/documentation/execution-semantics.md

 # Execution sementics

-A recipe can be represented (and [visualized](recipe-visualization.md)) as a graph.

-This graph is actually a higher level representation of a [petri net](https://en.wikipedia.org/wiki/Petri_net) (which is also a graph).

-The execution of a process instance based around this petri net.

 ### Execution loop

-In summary this is the execution loop of a process instance.
+This is a short description of the execution loop of a process instance

-1. An event is raised and provides ingredients.
+1. An [event](concepts.md#event) is raised and provides ingredients.

     Either given to baker as a [sensory event](process-execution.md#providing-a-sensory-event) or by an interaction.

-2. A check is done which interactions have all their requirements met and those are executed.
+2. A check is done which [interactions](concepts.md#interaction) have all their requirements met and those are executed.
 3. An interaction completes its execution and outputs an event (`GOTO 1.`)

 ### Notes